 Warning 3.3.
 People familiar with the planar presentation of virtual tangles may be accustomed to the notion of there being another type of crossing: the "virtual crossing".
-The main point of introducing circuit algebras (as opposed to working with planar algebras) is to eliminate the need for virtual crossings: they become part of the CA structure.
-This greatly simplifies the presentation of both v- and w-tangles: there is one less generator, as seen above, and far fewer relations, as we explain in Remark 3.5.
+The

 Figure 2. $V \in vD{3,3}$ is a v-tangle diagram.
 V is the result of applying the circuit algebra operation $D: C{2,2} \times C{2,2} \times C{2,2} \to C{3,3}$, given by the wiring diagram shown, acting on two negative crossings and one positive crossing.
 In other words V = D(X, X, X).
 The skeleton of V is given by $\varsigma(V) = D(X, X, X)$, which is equal in S to the diagram shown here.
 Note that we usually suppress the circuit algebra numbering of boundary points.
+Note also that the apparent "virtual crossings" of V are not virtual crossings but merely part of the circuit algebra structure, see Warning 3.3.
+The same is true for the crossings appearing in the skeleton $\varsigma(V)$.